What Is The Biological Reason For Acne?

 Androgens stimulate the sebaceous glands to produce sebum.
 Sebum is necessary for maintaining the skin’s moisture levels, but an excess of sebum can lead to clogged pores.
 Androgens also influence the differentiation of skin cells, leading to an increased shedding of cells within the hair follicles.

-See also How Do You Draw Out A Deep Pimple?
+See also Should You Pop A White Pimple?

 4.3 Impact of Hormones on Acne